Free · No sign-in required · Works when captions are available

 💡 One thing to know

-This tool works when a video has captions.
-Most popular English videos — lectures, interviews, podcasts, news — have auto-generated captions.
-Music videos and older content often don't.
+This tool extracts captions that already exist on a video — it does not generate a transcript from audio.
+Most popular English videos (lectures, interviews, podcasts, news clips) have auto-generated captions enabled by YouTube.
+Music videos, older uploads, and some non-English content often don't.

 No captions?
 Download the audio and use our AI transcription instead →